 Compared to cloud provider solutions, snapblocs offers some key strategic benefits:

-Architecture as a Service: Architecture Blueprints that combine vendor building blocks into a complete, ready-to-go platform solution
+Architecture as a Service: Architecture Blueprints that combine vendor building blocks into a complete, production-ready platform solution

 Multi-cloud support, portability & solution abstraction